 4tbsp Apple Vinegar, (or white wine vinegar with sugar added to sweeten)

-Place the Rice in small pan and cover with 310ml water and season with a good few pinches of salt.
+Place the Red Rice in small pan, cover with 310ml water and season with a good few pinches of salt.
 Bring to the boil then turn the heat down to low and cover.
 Cook gently for 35-40 minutes then remove the cover and continue to cook until all the water has evaporated.

 Place a frying pan on a high heat and when hot, add the sugar snap peas.
 Cook for 2–3 minutes so that they begin to blacken and blister, then shake the pan to turn them over and cook for another 2–3 minutes, or until singed all over.
 Empty the pan and place it back on the heat.

 Trim the wooden base off the asparagus then add them to the pan.
-Again, cook for around 4-5 minutes, shaking from time to time, until all the edges are blackened and the asparagus has softened on the outside.
+Cook for around 4-5 minutes, shaking from time to time, until all the edges are blackened and the asparagus has softened on the outside.

 Trim the root from the spring onions and remove the outer, papery skin from them.
 Place them in the hot pan and cook for 2–3 minutes on each side, and then remove them.